Pierre Part, Louisiana: History

-Pierre Part was founded by Acadian French settlers after the Great Upheaval of 1755, during which much of the French population of Acadia was expelled by its British conquerors.
+Pierre Part was founded by Acadian French settlers after the Great Upheaval (Expulsion would be a better term!) of 1755, during which much of the French population of Acadia was expelled by its British conquerors.

+The town, Pierre Part is named for Pierre Part, who was exiled from Port Royal, Nova Scotia, New France, and arrived in Louisiana in 1766.
+(6) Pierre came with his wife Marguerite Melancon, a son and daughter.
+They were to have 4 more children before Pierre died the 3rd of October 1826.
+His descendants are still living in the area.
 The town remained isolated from most of the world, since it was surrounded by water and was inaccessible by land until the mid-twentieth century.
-Before the Great Depression, the inhabitants of Pierre Part were fishermen; after the Depression, many men of the town were forced to find work in other fields including logging, levee building, and the growing petroleum industry in Louisiana.
+Before the Great Depression, the inhabitants of Pierre Part were fishermen and alligator hunters; after the Depression, many men of the town were forced to find work in other fields including logging, levee building, and the growing petroleum industry in Louisiana.
 Fewer people continue the traditional ways of fishing and living off the land with each generation.

 Pierre Part experienced flooding when the Morganza Spillway was opened during the 1973 Mississippi River flooding.

-The people of Pierre Part are predominantly of French ancestry, of families who either came directly from France or those whose came from Canada (Acadia), and before that, France.
-Until the early- to mid-twentieth century the people almost exclusively spoke Cajun French at home.
-This caused the people of Pierre Part and the rest of the Cajun community to be labeled as "backwards" or "ignorant" by outsiders, and in many cases from the 1910s to the 1970s, students whose first language was French were punished corporally in school for speaking it.
-From the 1970s onward, extremely few children were taught Cajun French as a first language, since the previous generations were taught to be ashamed of their heritage.
-In the 1990s an effort was made to reintroduce French into the school systems.
-This became somewhat controversial as the French taught in school was not Cajun French.
-Many of the teachers brought in were Belgian, French, and Canadian who taught their own dialect of French.
-However, there are still many who contend that the Standard French taught in French Immersion classes at Pierre Part Elementary School is the best chance that local Cajuns have at preserving their language and culture, since there is no written standard for teaching the Cajun dialect of the French language.

 The History Channel's reality show, Swamp People, features the Landry family, a Cajun family who lives in Pierre Part; the series debuted on History in 2010.